MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-policy.md

 ## Manage conflicts

-Many of the device settings that you can manage with Endpoint security policies (security policies) can also be managed through other policy types in Intune, including both endpoint protection profiles in *device configuration* policy, and by *security baselines*.
-Because the same setting can be managed by multiple Intune policies, be prepared to identify and resolve policy conflicts should a device not adhere to the configurations you expect.
+Many of the device settings that you can manage with Endpoint security policies (security policies) you can manage through other policy types in Intune.
+These other policy types include *device configuration* policy and *security baselines*.
+Because you can manage a setting with several different policy types or multiple instances of the same policy type, be prepared to identify and resolve policy conflicts should a device not adhere to the configurations you expect.

 By default, security baselines can set a non-default value for a setting to comply with the recommended configuration that baseline addresses.
 Other policy types, including the endpoint security policies, use *Not configured* by default, which requires you to explicitly configure setting in the policy to modify it on a device.